Katie Stengel

-Katherine Nicole Stengel (born February 29, 1992) is an American soccer player who plays for Liverpool of the Barclays Women's Super League.
+Katherine Nicole Stengel (born February 29, 1992) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).

-She previously played for the Boston Breakers, Washington Spirit, the Utah Royals and the Houston Dash in the NWSL.
-Bayern Munich in Germany and both Western Sydney Wanderers and Newcastle Jets in the Australian W-League.
+Stengel previously played for the Boston Breakers, Washington Spirit, Utah Royals, Houston Dash, and NJ/NY Gotham FC in the NWSL, Bayern Munich in the German Frauen-Bundesliga, both Western Sydney Wanderers and Newcastle Jets in the Australian W-League, and both Liverpool and Crystal Palace in the English Women's Super League.

 In 2012, she was part of the United States Under-20 team that won the 2012 CONCACAF Women's U-20 Championship and the 2012 FIFA U-20 Women's World Cup.

 Early life

 Stengel attended Viera High School in Viera, Florida.
 She attended Wake Forest University from 2010 to 2013 where she played for the Demon Deacons women's soccer team.
-Stengel completed her college career as the highest scoring player in Wake Forest history with 50 goals in 75 games, and she was a four-time All-ACC honoree and a three-time All-America, becoming in 2011 the first Wake Forest player to be named first-team All America.
+Stengel completed her college career as the highest-scoring player in Wake Forest history with 50 goals in 75 games, and she was a four-time All-ACC honoree and a three-time All-America, becoming in 2011 the first Wake Forest player to be named first-team All America.

 Club career

-Bayern Munich, 2014–2015
+Bayern Munich

 In January 2014, Stengel skipped the 2014 NWSL College Draft and instead joined the Los Angeles Blues of the since-disbanded USL W-League.
 In June 2014, Stengel joined Frauen-Bundesliga side Bayern Munich.
 She helped Bayern win the 2014–15 Frauen Bundesliga title, leading the team with nine goals.

-Washington Spirit, 2016–2017
+Washington Spirit

 In December 2015, Stengel signed with the Washington Spirit.
 In her first season with the team, she played in 19 regular season matches, starting 10, totaling 928 minutes.
 Stengel contributed four goals during the season, tied for second most on the team.
 In 2016 Washington advanced to the NWSL Championship Game.
-The game was tied 2-2 after extra time and went to penalties.
+The game was tied 2–2 after extra time and went to penalties.
 Stengal converted her penalty, but Washington lost to the Western New York Flash 3–2 on penalties.

 Stengel appeared in five games for the Spirit in 2017 before she was released by the club on June 28, 2017.

-Loan to Western Sydney Wanderers
+Western Sydney Wanderers (loan)

 Stengel was signed by Australian team Western Sydney Wanderers ahead of the 2016–17 W-League season.
-She was the leading goal-scorer for the Wanderers with six goals for the season.
+She was the leading goal-scorer for the Wanderers, netting six goals for the season.

-Boston Breakers, 2017
+Boston Breakers

 The day after her release by the Washington Spirit, Stengel was selected off waivers by the Boston Breakers.
 She appeared in 12 games for the Breakers in 2017.

-Loan to Newcastle Jets
+Newcastle Jets (loan)

 In October 2017, Stengel returned to Australia, joining Newcastle Jets for the 2017–18 W-League season.
 Stengel scored 10 goals for the Jets and finished second in the Golden Boot race behind Sam Kerr.
-Newcastle finished in third place and returned to the Finals series for the first time since the 2008-09 season.
+Newcastle finished in third place and returned to the Finals series for the first time since the 2008–09 season.

 Stengel returned to Newcastle for the 2018–19 W-League season.